Off-grid living is a rosy idea in most people’s minds, but you need some reality checks to live off-grid.

 An off-grid home costs more up-front in exchange for savings over time.
 Be prepared to drop cash on these more complicated systems.
 I highly recommend you go high quality and over-engineer your utility systems, after all, these are your lifelines for your house!
 This is what I did – every system is efficient and backed-up.

 The cost to live off-grid?
-My utility systems cost 3x the amount of an on-grid utility system ($30K).
-Now I save on utility bills every month, reduce my environmental impact, and have peace of mind.
+My utility systems cost $30K.
+Now I save on utility bills every month, am anti-fragile with every system backed up, and am proud of my impact.

 Off-grid systems are always going to have extra work.
 Take wood heat for example… chopping wood is basically like going to the gym, but instead, you are using a sharp dumbbell.